-In this year’s series of Unraveling the Mystery Online Workshops, I’m including with each session a workshop on natural dyeing which is a simple and easy method of making hand-dyed fabrics and fibers that we can use in our stitched journals.
+In this year’s series of online journaling classes, I’m including with each session a workshop on natural dyeing which is a simple and easy method of making hand-dyed fabrics and fibers that we can use in our stitched journals.

 If you’ve never tried natural dyeing before, it’s a fun and easy process often with unexpected results.
 It’s hard to believe that the above sets of fabric were dyed with color extracted from avocados, red cabbage, and yellow onions – such lovely colors!
 And it gets even better because different types of fabrics will produce different shades of the color so you end up with a lovely collection that are similar in color but not the same.

 The process for extracting color from fruit and vegetables is very easy.
 Depending on the fruit or vegetable, you can use the whole thing or just the skin and/or pits.
 For example with onions you only need to use the outer skins, with avocados you can use the skins and pits, and with cabbage you can use the whole thing chopped up.
 The more you use, the stronger the color.

 Once you have the fruit or vegetables prepared, simply simmer on the stove in a large pot with plenty of water for about an hour or two.
 Then pop your fabric in, simmer for another hour or so, then let everything cool down for several hours or overnight.
 Natural dyeing is very experimental, so you’ll achieve a different depth of color depending on how much fruit and vegetable you use and how long you leave things sit to cool down.

 Natural dyeing works best with natural fibers such as cotton, silk, hemp, linen and wool.
 Fabrics absorb the dye better when they have been scoured (washed) to remove all impurities and chemicals, and should be washed using a mild detergent with no additives.
 I use pfd (prepared for dye) fabrics, so there’s no need for a prewash.